I bought this old lectern, most likely originally from a church, from a reclamation place, in Three Holes.

 Made of oak.
 It’s been heavily weathered.
 Some of the timbers have dried out, bowed, and even cracked.

-Originally, or at least when I first got it, it hated a kind of platform, for standing on, when at the lectern.
+Originally, or at least when I first got it, it had a kind of platform, for standing on.
 I didn’t like this; it made the whole piece both unwieldy and space-consuming.

-So the first thing I did today was cut that off, and use a part of it to strengthen what remained, and became the new and smaller footprint.
+So the first thing I did, today, was cut that off, and use part of it to strengthen what remained, resulting in a new and smaller footprint.

 Evidence of earlier modifications?
 One side has the original … , whilst the other has been replaced with dowels, and their corresponding holes.